Prison Program — Philosophy

 Our transition program is in the process of development.
 We have had volunteers who have been working on creating a more coherent and comprehensive program, including ways to collaborate with other faith groups in the area to coordinate services.
 HGO connects with a network of services and seeks to provide positive role models for those released from prison.
 They find resources and assets in the community, such things as help creating a resume, finding clothing, helping to learn about the Internet and transportation, etc.

 We have a monthly support group for those released from prison and prison volunteers.

 Most of our inmates haven’t been released to Portland.
 We have had a program of Dharma Friends for many years, where an individual member corresponds with an inmate who will be released soon, and then becomes a friend helping them when they are released.
 These have been very helpful to inmates.

 One thing we have learned is that transition is very difficult.
-Inmates are really fearful about it, and need more support than they are getting.
+Inmates are really fearful about it, and they need more support than they are getting.
 We are exploring how best to meet their needs within our own resources and mission.
 We are encouraging people in our Portland sangha to commit to this work.